Puntalytics/Puntalytics.github.io/fantasy.md

 ### Tier 2b: Low Risk, Moderate Reward

 *These guys are a little past their primes, but have the stuff to never be bad.
-Watch out for the potential camp battle between **Huber** and Ohio State UDFA Drue Chrisman.*
+Watch out for potential camp battles between **Huber** and Ohio State UDFA Drue Chrisman, as well as **Berry** and Georgia Tech draftee Pressley Harvin III.*

 #### Grade: claim if undrafted